nextauthjs/next-auth/packages/adapter-prisma/README.md

 ## Overview

-This is the Prisma Adapter for [`next-auth`](https://next-auth.js.org).
-This package can only be used in conjunction with the primary `next-auth` package.
+This is the Prisma Adapter for [`auth.js`](https://authjs.dev).
+This package can only be used in conjunction with the primary `auth.js` package.
 It is not a standalone package.

-You can find the Prisma schema in the docs at [next-auth.js.org/adapters/prisma](https://next-auth.js.org/adapters/prisma).
+You can find the Prisma schema in the docs at [authjs.dev/reference/adapters/prisma](https://authjs.dev/reference/adapters/prisma).

 ## Getting Started